ksn-ark/Project-Jin-woo/README.md

 # Project-Jin-woo
-name is a tada cringe but the goal is noble enough to negate it imo.
+name is a tad cringe but the goal is noble enough to negate it imo.